 Friedman began his career in 1970 at Warner Bros.
 Over his 27 year career at Warner Bros., he held a series of different positions including serving as president of worldwide advertising and publicity where he was responsible for the global marketing of Warner Bros’ films.

 In 1997, he moved to Paramount Pictures as vice chairman of the Paramount Motion Picture Group, adding the role of chief operating officer and ultimately overseeing seven divisions including UIP Distribution, Paramount’s joint venture with Universal for the international distribution of its films outside of the United States.
 While at Paramount, he also created Paramount's specialty film division, Paramount Classics.

 Friedman has held numerous philanthropic leadership positions and received widespread recognition during his entertainment industry career.
 In November 2010, he was named the Ernst & Young Entrepreneur of the Year in Media, Entertainment and Communications for his work in building Summit.
 He has been honored by the Saban Free Clinic, where he was elected to the Friends of the Saban Free Clinic Board, and in 2013 received the United Friends of the Children Brass Ring Humanitarian Award.
 Recently, he received the Publicists’ Guild Motion Picture Showman of the Year Award, recognizing 40 years of achievement as a motion picture industry leader.

-Friedman is a longtime leader in the Special Olympics movement, serving on the Special Olympics Southern California Board for the past 16 years and founding the 2015 Special Olympics World Summer Games Organizing Committee, playing an integral role in bringing the 2015 World Games to Los Angeles.
+Friedman is a longtime leader in the Special Olympics movement, serving on the Special Olympics’ Southern California Board for the past 16 years and founding the 2015 Special Olympics World Summer Games Organizing Committee, where he played an integral role in bringing the 2015 World Games to Los Angeles.
 He also currently serves on the board of United Friends of the Children, International Medical Corps, Saban Community Clinic and the Curtis School Board of Trustees.